SuperOffice/SuperOffice.WebApi-Samples/README.md

 1) Instantiate a WebApiConfiguration instance.
   * The primary constructor accepts the target web api URL, i.e. https://sod.superoffice.com/cust12345/api.

-	`WebApiConfiguration(string baseUrl);`
+	`WebApiOptions(string baseUrl);`

-	WebApiConfiguration inherits from RequestOptions, which contain the internationalization settings.
+	WebApiOptions inherits from RequestOptions, which contain the internationalization settings.
 These settings can also be passes into the overloaded contructor.

     ```C#
-	WebApiConfiguration(
+	WebApiOptions(
 		string baseUrl,
 		IAuthorization authorization,
 		string languageCode = null,